-Madison County does not have a drought contingency plan.
+Madison County does not have a drought contingency plan as they do not support or provide utilities but do provide advisories for drought contingencies.

 Because drought has the potential to impact every jurisdiction equally, all improved property and the entire population is exposed to this hazard.
 General impacts may include water shortage, risk to public safety due to wildfire risk increases, respiratory impacts to the public due to affected air quality, and degradation of fish and wildlife habitat.
 Economic impacts may include increased prices for food, unemployment for farm workers and ranch hands, livestock mortality from limited grazing availability, and reduced tax revenues because of reduced supplies of agriculture products and livestock that are dependent on rainfall.